-Performance of our major equity services was mixed in the three-month period ending March 31, 2013.
-Over this period, our U.S. and Global value services mostly outperformed their benchmarks, but International and Emerging Market Value services lagged.
-Our U.S. Large and Small Cap growth services also under-performed their benchmarks in the first quarter.
+Performance of our major Equity services was still mixed, but improved, for the three-month and six-month periods ending June 30, 2013.
+Over this period, our U.S., International and Global value services outperformed their benchmarks, but Emerging Market Value services lagged.
+Our U.S. Large and Small Cap growth services also underperformed their benchmarks in the six-month period.
 We attribute this performance pattern to our services' adherence to their core investment disciplines.
-Long-term value characteristics, such as inexpensive cash flows, remained in favor in North America, but under-performed in other parts of the world, especially in emerging markets, while long-term growth characteristics mostly under-performed in the U.S. Our core research approach has not wavered; we believe that staying true to our investment disciplines is in our clients' best interests over the long term.
+Long-term value characteristics, such as inexpensive cash flows, have returned to favor in most of the world, but underperformed in emerging markets, while long-term growth characteristics mostly underperformed in the U.S. Our core research approach has not wavered; we continue to believe that staying true to our investment disciplines is in our clients' best interests over the long term.